cirosantilli/x86-bare-metal-examples/segmentation.md

 In 64 bit, makes 10 bytes, with the address having 8 bytes

 GRUB seems to setup one for you: http://www.jamesmolloy.co.uk/tutorial_html/4.-The%20GDT%20and%20IDT.html

+## lgdt

+Loads the segment description register from memory.

+TODO where is it on the Linux kernel?

+Candidates:

+- linux/arch/x86/kernel/head_64.S
+- linux/arch/x86/boot/compressed/head_64.S